ShastraOS/shastraos-packages-mirrorlist/README.md

  Will also incude Shastra Wallet and Wallet Manager

-Required for build file of Shastra
+Required for build file of Shastra,
 Put inside 'opt' folder